🍽️ Nuts Guide

 Low

-Sesame seeds are clinically classified as a Score 1 ingredient, meaning they are moderately tolerated by most patients but require caution regarding portion size and freshness.
-Their medical value lies in their concentration of sesamin and sesamol, which provide antioxidant support.
-However, sesame contains small amounts of other biogenic amines and is highly susceptible to lipid peroxidation (rancidity).
+Sesame seeds are generally considered moderately tolerated, though they call for some caution around portion size and freshness.
+Their appeal partly comes from sesamin and sesamol, compounds that provide antioxidant support.
+That said, sesame contains small amounts of other biogenic amines and is quite prone to lipid peroxidation, or rancidity.

-When sesame fats oxidize, they create inflammatory byproducts that can irritate the gut lining and indirectly lower the threshold for mast cell activation.
-Additionally, being a common allergen, it can cause pseudo-allergic responses in sensitive individuals.
-While it supports the DAO enzyme through its magnesium and calcium content, it is not considered a neutral safe harbor like flaxseeds or chia, requiring a more cautious introduction into the diet.
+When sesame fats oxidize, they can create compounds that may irritate the gut lining and, for some people, indirectly lower the threshold for mast cell activation.
+It's also a common allergen, which can cause pseudo-allergic responses in sensitive individuals.
+It contains magnesium and calcium, nutrients sometimes discussed alongside DAO support, but it's not considered as consistently neutral as flaxseed or chia, so a more gradual introduction is generally a good idea.

 Does preparation change the risk?

-Freshness is the most critical variable for sesame tolerance.
-All forms become increasingly problematic as fats oxidize - refrigeration from the day of purchase is essential.
+Freshness is one of the most important variables for sesame tolerance.
+Most forms become more problematic as fats oxidize, so refrigeration from the day of purchase is generally a good idea.

 FormRisk LevelNotes

-Raw seeds (ultra-fresh)ModerateBest tolerated form; ensures fats are not yet oxidized
+Raw seeds (ultra-fresh)ModerateGenerally the best-tolerated form; fats are less likely to be oxidized

-Sesame oilModerateSafe if cold-pressed and stored in a dark, cool place
+Sesame oilModerateGenerally fine if cold-pressed and stored in a dark, cool place

 Note: Risk levels are based on clinical observations and patient reports, not standardized histamine measurements.
 Individual tolerance varies.